 - Select the disk or volume in the list on the left panel.

 - Choose a file system to which you want to format your external drive.

 - Next, click the Security Options button at the bottom.

 - Here you can specify how securely you want to wipe the drive, move to Most Secure if you are paranoid because this option overwrites more times to the disk space, though the process tends to be slower.

 - After that, click Erase to continue.

-If for any reason, Disk Utility fails to format your drive.
-You can also try using Terminal, though you'll have to be a bit geeky.
+If for any reason Disk Utility fails to wipe your drive.
+You can also try the Terminal app, though it’s a command-line tool that requires you to be a bit geeky.

 - Search “Terminal” in Spotlight.